 You will need admin permission to follow these steps.

 1] Defer Updates

 Surprisingly, one of the most common fixes for the error code 0x80240fff occurring in Windows Update is to defer updates for a couple of days.
-If you don’t know what’s it is to defer updates: this feature allows users to pause Windows Updates temporarily; when one doesn’t want to install updates or wants the computer to restart or make any changes during critical tasks automatically.
+If you don’t know how to defer updates, this feature temporarily allows users to pause Windows Updates.
+When one doesn’t want to install updates or wants the computer to automatically restart or make any changes during critical tasks.
 Here’s how to do so:

 - Open the Settings Panel in Windows 10

 - Navigate to Update and Security > Windows Update > Advanced Options